Review: Journey to the top of the world on the Sydney Harbour Bridge Climb

 Bridge Climb Sydney began running this tour to the top of the bridge back in 1998 and I clearly remember the first time I saw the lemming-like line of tiny figures doing the climb.
 As I stood watching from below, I had no idea who they were — but I knew one day I would follow in their footsteps.

-I can feel my heart rate starting to increase as I get changed into Bridge Climb’s trademark jumpsuit.
-My fear subsides a little when our guide Alex informs us that there is virtually no wind today.
+My heart rate starts to increase as I change into Bridge Climb’s trademark jumpsuit, but its rhythm steadies a little when our guide Alex tells us there is virtually no wind today.
 I catch sight of my reflection in a mirror.
-Standing in an oversized blue and grey onesie, I look like a cross between a train conductor and a Trekkie!
+Standing in an oversized pair of blue and grey overalls, I look like a cross between a train conductor and a Trekkie!

 Besides looking out for our safety, Alex is full of entertaining stories and historical facts about the bridge.
 He also has a knack for keeping us in suspense.
 He shares the story of Vincent Kelly — an Irishman who fell from the bridge during construction.
 Right at the pivotal point to the story, Alex advises us that we’ll have to wait until we complete the climb to find out how it ended.
 It was worth the wait.
 Vincent survived, but sadly, 16 of the 1,400 men who worked on the bridge lost their lives in the process.
 Surprisingly though, only two deaths occurred from falls.

 We take our positions to begin the climb.
 I’m second in line, behind Connor from Ireland.
 I take that to mean that I’ve been designated the second bravest in the group, although I doubt I’m fooling anyone as I hold the handrail with a vice-like grip.

 Putting one tentative foot in front of the other, we begin to climb the steep stairway.
 Just when I think my nerves are under control, we emerge at road level and car after car whizzes by.
 I feel like ducking back down the stairs, but the rest of the group are hot on my heels.